Check our travel advisories page.

 Visit the U.S. Department of State Travel website.
 This list changes regularly, so check it often.

-Faculty, staff, and students traveling internationally on university-affiliated travel who are not part of a study abroad program.
+Faculty, staff, and students traveling internationally on university-affiliated travel who are not part of a education abroad program.

 Registration in the Traveler's Abroad Database:

 Email OIHS with your name, NetID, and Major Academic Unit.

 You should visit the MSU Travel Clinic if you are traveling internationally and any of the following are true:

 Study abroad participants are automatically enrolled in GeoBlue international health insurance coverage through the Office of Education Abroad.
 You will receive your GeoBlue insurance card and instructions for accessing the GeoBlue website by email roughly one month before your program departure date.
 Contact us if you are leaving within three weeks and have not received your international health insurance card.

 International travelers on university-affiliated travel must register in the Travelers Abroad Database in order to activate international health insurance coverage.

 No, but you may purchase a separate policy for them through GeoBlue.